-Victor Ramon Navarro Serrano, alias "Megateo," leads the only remaining faction of the EPL guerrilla movement.
-Megateo is considered the most important drug trafficker in Norte de Santander, has a $1 million price on his head from the Colombian government, and is wanted by US authorities on international drug trafficking charges.
+Victor Ramon Navarro Serrano, alias "Megateo," lead the only remaining faction of the EPL guerrilla movement.
+Megateo was considered the most important drug trafficker in Norte de Santander, had a $1 million price on his head from the Colombian government, and was wanted by US authorities on international drug trafficking charges.
 In August 2015, reports emerged that he was killed during a military operation.

 |DOB: January 25, 1976

 Group: Popular Liberation Army (EPL)